-In order to demonstrate that the existing arrangements are fit for purpose and are complied with the Council's governance group will undertake audits of individual departments.
+In order to demonstrate that the existing governance and control arrangements are fit for purpose and are complied with Corporate Support undertakes reviews of individual departments.

 To support the self assessment we reviewed the source documents recommended in the CIPFA guidance schedule and identified additional evidence to demonstrate compliance with the supporting principals of good governance.